 For the purposes of post, I’m defining collaborative storytelling as a process where one person begins telling a story, and then various others continue and complete it.

-This can be a great in-class exercise just doing it on an overhead or whiteboard, and it can be a lot of fun doing it online, too.
+can be a great in-class exercise just doing it an overhead or whiteboard, and it can be a lot of fun doing it online, too.

-There are quite a few online tools that a designed to make this kind of collaborative storytelling much easier to do.
-However, most of them allow anybody to make additions and offer few controls for inappropriate content.
+There are quite a few online tools that a designed make kind of collaborative storytelling much easier do.
+However, most of them allow anybody make additions and offer few controls for inappropriate content.

 There are, though, three that let you (or will let you in the near future) create private groups that only let people you choose participate in the story creation.

 Here are my choices for The Best Sites For Collaborative Storytelling:

 There’s no question that Protagonize will be the best site for teachers — in the near future.
 The site has been around for awhile (and I’ve posted about the site in the past), and has not had any restrictions who can add a story.
 They are just adding groups now, and they say that shortly after the New Year they will become operational.
 (It’s now operational, and you can read about it at “Protagonize” Unveils Its Long-Awaited Feature (By Me, At Least) For Private Group Storytelling).